We invite you to join us for the Association of Field Ornithologists’ Annual Meeting in Ogden, UT, July 29-August 1, 2025!

 The Ogden River Parkway is a multi-use trail that follows the river from the mouth of Ogden Canyon, west towards downtown, meeting up with the Weber River Greenbelt as it turns south.
 Along the Weber River Greenbelt there is also extensive riparian habitat; you can access this area from multiple locations downtown as well as parking at Fort Buenaventura (be sure to add in the Kingfisher Wetland Loop to your walk!).
 To the east, you can access a series of trails, including the popular Bonneville Shoreline Trail, via the 36th Street trailhead–though this is certainly a steeper climb!

 The Ogden Nature Center is a wonderful place to spend several hours birding along the miles of trails that meander through open habitat and created wetlands and canals.
-We will have an evening event at the nature center, but encourage you to visit on your own time as well (there is a $6 entry fee)!
+There is a $6 entry fee to visit.
 You can also drive through Ogden Canyon and head to Pineview Reservoir to scope out western grebes, osprey, and other water birds.
 Moving a little further away from downtown there are wonderful wetlands perfect for a morning or evening bird walk.

 Willard Bay State Park is a freshwater reservoir 12 miles north of Ogden (there is a small fee associated with this area) with several birding hotspots.
 Further north in Brigham City is Bear River Migratory Bird Refuge, the largest freshwater wetland area in the Great Salt Lake ecosystem.
 Bear River has a short boardwalk trail and a 12-mile auto tour route that winds through the wetlands offering excellent birding opportunities.
 Over 600 bird species use this refuge, 67 of which breed there–this area is not to be missed!